Introduction

 uv python installinside the./backenddirectory, which should then install the right version of Python, or use one you already have installed. - Next, sync the project using

-uv sync --group dev(to also install dev dependencies).
+uv sync --frozen.
 This will also set up a virtual environment at./.venv. - Then I recommend connecting your IDE to the environment.
 In the previous step

 uvwill have created a virtual environment in a .venv directory.
-Point your IDE to that executable (the file namedpythonorpython.exein.venv/bin) to make it work. - Currently, the
+Point your IDE to that executable (the file namedpythonorpython.exein.venv/bin, ask an LLM or look at uv’s README for more details) to make it work. - Now run

 Architecture